Do walkers get a medal?

 I’ve entered, but I’m now not available that weekend.
 Can I get a refund?

 Sorry, entries are non-refundable.
-However you may transfer your entry to another person.
+However you may transfer your entry to another person but in events after 2018 there will be a charge (charge tbc).
 Please contact us if you wish to transfer your entry.

 I’ve entered the marathon, but I’ve changed my mind and want to run the half marathon instead.
 What should I do?